Charged-current non-standard neutrino interactions at Daya Bay: Two approaches to CC-NSI

 \section{Two approaches to CC-NSI}

 There are two approaches to describe CC-NSI in neutrino oscillation experiments.
-One approach is based on the ordinary quantum mechanics (QM), and referred to as QM-NSI.
-The second approach deals with CC-NSI under the framework of the effective field theory (EFT), and is denoted as EFT-NSI.
+One approach is based on the ordinary quantum mechanics (QM), and referred to as QM-NSI \citep{Du:2020dwr, Falkowski:2019kfn}.
+The second approach deals with CC-NSI under the framework of the weak effective field theory (WEFT) \citep{Falkowski:2019xoe}, and is denoted as WEFT-NSI in this paper.